If Only You Were Lonely: Music and lyrics

-Release
+Release and promotion

 In October 2005, Hawthorne Heights toured the UK with labelmates Bayside, Silverstein and Spitalfield; it lead into a two-month tour of the US with those same acts, plus Aiden, dubbed the Never Sleep Again Tour.
 On November 23, 2005, If Only You Were Lonely was announced for release in three months' time; the album's track listing was posted online ten days later.
 "Saying Sorry" was made available for streaming solely on Christmas Day and Christmas Eve 2005 through their Myspace profile.
 This Is Who We Are, the band's first video album, was released on January 10, 2006; it included footage from the Never Sleep Again Tour, which saw the debut of three new songs, namely "Light Sleeper", "Where Can I Stab Myself in the Ears", and "This Is Who We Are".

 In January 2006, Hawthorne Heights embarked on a UK tour with Still Remains, Aiden, and Bullet for My Valentine.
-A music video was released for "Saying Sorry" via AOL Music on January 16, 2005; it was released to radio on January 31, 2006.
+A music video was released for "Saying Sorry" via AOL Music on January 16, 2006; it was released to radio on January 31, 2006.
 In February and March 2006, the group went on a tour of the US alongside Emery, Anberlin, June and Bleed the Dream.
 During this stint, If Only You Were Lonely was made available for streaming through AOL on February 6, 2006, before being released on February 28, 2006.
 From March to May 2006, the group toured with Fall Out Boy on their North American arena tour, titled the Black Clouds and Underdogs Tour.
 On May 25, 2006, the music video for "This Is Who We Are" was posted online.
 They appeared at The Bamboozle festival; following this, "Pens and Needles" was released to radio on June 13, 2006.
 In July, the band went on a tour of Canada alongside Story of the Year and Anberlin.